-At March 31, 2018, Advantage had bank indebtedness outstanding of \$237.3 million, an increase of \$28.3 million since December 31, 2017.
+At June 30, 2018, Advantage had bank indebtedness outstanding of \$250.2 million, an increase of \$41.2 million since December 31, 2017.
 The planned increase in bank indebtedness was consistent with the timing and execution of Advantage's capital expenditure program.
 Advantage's credit facilities have a borrowing base of \$400 million that is collateralized by a \$1 billion floating charge demand debenture covering all assets of the Corporation and has no financial covenants (the "Credit Facilities").
 The borrowing base for the Credit Facilities is determined by the banking syndicate through an evaluation of our reserve estimates based upon their own commodity price assumptions.
 Revisions or changes in the reserve estimates and commodity prices can have either a positive or a negative impact on the borrowing base.
 In April 2018, the semi-annual redetermination of the Credit Facilities borrowing base was completed, with no changes to the borrowing base of \$400 million, comprised of a \$20 million extendible revolving operating loan facility from one financial institution and a \$380 million extendible revolving loan facility from a syndicate of financial institutions.
 The next annual review is scheduled to occur in June 2019.
 There can be no assurance that the Credit Facilities will be renewed at the current borrowing base level at that time.

-Advantage's working capital deficit of \$13.8 million as at March 31, 2018 remained consistent with the working capital deficit at December 31, 2017.
+Advantage's working capital deficit of \$3.2 million as at June 30, 2018 was lower than the working capital deficit at December 31, 2017 due to differences in the timing of capital expenditures and related payments.
 Our working capital includes items expected for normal operations such as cash and cash equivalents, trade receivables, prepaid expenses, deposits, and trade payables and accruals.
 Working capital varies primarily due to the timing of such items, the current level of business activity including our capital expenditure program, commodity price volatility, and seasonal fluctuations.
 Our working capital is normally in a deficit position due to our capital development activities.
 We do not anticipate any problems in meeting future obligations as they become due as they can be satisfied with funds from operations and our available Credit Facilities.